istio/istio.io/content/en/news/releases/1.18.x/announcing-1.18/_index.md

 ## Upgrading to 1.18

-We would like to hear from you regarding your experience upgrading to Istio 1.17.
-Please take a few minutes to respond to a [brief survey](https://forms.gle/99uiMML96AmsXY5d6) and let us know how we are doing and what we can do to improve.

-You can also join the conversation at [Discuss Istio](https://discuss.istio.io/), or join our [Slack workspace](https://slack.istio.io/).
+We would like to hear from you regarding your experience upgrading to Istio 1.18.
+You can provide feedback at [Discuss Istio](https://discuss.istio.io/), or join the #release-1.18 channel in our [Slack workspace](https://slack.istio.io/).

 Would you like to contribute directly to Istio?
 Find and join one of our [Working Groups](https://github.com/istio/community/blob/master/WORKING-GROUPS.md) and help us improve.